What You Need to Know and Do About the LastPass Breach

 This event underscores the problems with passwords.
 Password managers are attempting to support more complex passwords, and two-factor authentication has attempted to provide another layer of security.
 However, according to Verizon’s data security report, less than 30% of users actually use 2FA.
 Passwords are truly broken.
 Passkeys are the solution moving forward.

 A passkey is a type of authentication method that involves the use of a physical device, such as a key fob or a smart card, to verify the identity of a user.
-A computer or phone with increasingly common biometric login methods can also be used to authenticate your identity on a website.
-Passkeys are considered to be more secure than other authentication methods, like passwords, because they provide an additional layer of security.
+A computer or phone with increasingly common biometric login methods is a great way to authenticate your identity on a website.
+Passkeys are more secure than other authentication methods, like passwords, because they provide an additional layer of security.

 With passkeys, you can bypass traditional, far less secure site logins.

-If your computer is a known, trusted device with a passkey for your bank account (or WordPress site if you use iThemes Security Pro) you can bypass traditional site logins.
+If your computer is a known, trusted device with a passkey for your bank account (or WordPress site if you use Solid Security Pro), you can bypass traditional site logins.
 It’s enough for the website to recognize your device and possibly ask for a fingerprint through Touch ID on Apple devices or Windows Hello for Microsoft.

 True Peace of Mind is Passwordless